antzm/codejs/js-tips.md

 # JavaScript Tips

+## Embeding a YouTube video on our personal site

+First of all, it should be noted that only some videos are allowed to be embeded, as the owner of each YouTube channle has the option either to allow the embeding of their videos or not.
+In general though, the most famous and succefull YouTube channels, don't allow to embeding their videos.

+This though, is something that is not obvious and only by emebding a video on a web page we can actually find out if that video can be embeded or not.

-Let's assume we have three Youtube videos (e.g. ViDeOiD_1, ViDeOiD_2, ViDeOiD_3) and we would like to embed those videos in our personal site.
+Let's assume now that we have three Youtube videos (e.g. ViDeOiD_1, ViDeOiD_2, ViDeOiD_3), which can be embeded,  and we would like to embed those videos in our personal site.
 Actually, this is something very easy as we can right click on any Youtube video (while playing) and select "copy embed code" and then copy paste that code into our own web page, like the following example.

 ```javascript
 <iframe width="916" height="515" src="https://www.youtube.com/embed/ViDeOiD_1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>